Shilpi261985/P2_SyntheticData_BIAS/README.md

    **Split dataset** per occupation to prepare for generating CVs and cover letters.

    * src: gender_profession.ipynb
-6.
+3. **Extracting 200 datas in each dataset for each profession with balanced labels(100 male/100 female)
+   * src: equal_gendered_ds.ipynb
-7. Extracting top 20 words on raw datasets of 3 professions using countvectorizer and Logistic regression.
+4. Extracting top 20 words on raw datasets of 3 professions using countvectorizer and Logistic regression.
+   * src: gender_words_LogisticRegression.ipynb
-✅ **Output:** 3 subsets of the dataset (one per occupation) with gender labels.--DONE
+✅ **Output:** 3 subsets of the dataset (one per occupation) with gender labels.

 ---